Merculous/Bundle-Creation/README.md

 # creating bundles

-Before running: Make sure your device is connected to the internet
+Before running, make sure your device is connected to the internet.
-this is to get the keys for your specified ipsw
+This is to get the keys for your specified ipsw

-All you need to do is run `./tool --ipsw "your ipsw here"`
+All you need to do is run `./tool --ipsw "your ipsw here"` to make a bundle.
+If you also want to make a ipsw, just add `--make`

 # after bundle creation

-Your bundle will be inside `bundles`, everything that you need to have a barebones custom ipsw will be inside the bundle corresponding to the ipsw you had provided
+Your bundle will be inside `bundles`, everything that you need to have a barebones custom ipsw will be inside the bundle corresponding to the ipsw you had provided, except ramdisk patches.

-# automatic ipsw creation

-As of commit 8eeb3a37e896f9d096a09b5441037451fa9f562e, custom ipsw's are now being made.
-The custom ipsw is inside the same folder, named `custom.ipsw`
+I only have ramdisk patches added when `--make` is specified.
+I need to do more testing to incorporate ramdisk patches to work exactly how xpwn would expect them

 # restoring